 * Goldman raises 2018 Brent, WTI spot outlook to $62, $57.5/bbl

-* U.S. crude stocks likely fell 3.5 mln bbls last week - poll
+U.S. crude stocks likely fell 3.5 mln bbls last week - poll (Adds comments, updates prices)

-SEOUL, Dec 5 (Reuters) - Oil prices inched lower on Tuesday ahead of U.S. crude inventories data, as the market weighed the impact of rising U.S. crude output versus last week's deal between OPEC and other crude producers to extend output curbs.
+SEOUL, Dec 5 (Reuters) - Oil markets nudged higher on Tuesday, buoyed by expectations of a drop in U.S. crude stockpiles and after last week's deal between OPEC and other crude producers to extend output curbs.

-International benchmark Brent crude futures were trading down 10 cents, or 0.2 percent, at $62.35 per barrel by 0651 GMT.
+International benchmark Brent crude futures were trading up 6 cents, or 0.1 percent, from their last close at $62.51 per barrel by 0410 GMT.

 The Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC producers last week rolled over their agreement to cut output by 1.8 million barrels per day (bpd) until the end of 2018, aiming to erode a global glut and drive up prices.